jbienkowski/grpc_demo/README.md

 # Sidenotes

-1. One of the imports in the `grpc_demo_pb2_grpc.py` gRPC file needs to be changed from:
+1. After rebuilding gRPC files, one of the imports in the `grpc_demo_pb2_grpc.py` needs to be changed from:
     ```
     import grpc_demo_pb2 as grpc__demo__pb2
     ```